Muscabbb/pet/README.md

 ## api's used in the project

-- **thedogapi**: is an api that have bunch of dog information and images these are the links we used to get the dog info and img's <a href="https://api.thedogapi.com/v1/breeds">thedoginfo</a> <a href="https://api.thedogapi.com/v1/images/search?limit=10">the dog images</a>.
+- **thedogapi**: is an api that have bunch of dog information and images these are the links we used to get the dog info and img's <a target="_blank" href="https://api.thedogapi.com/v1/breeds">thedoginfo</a> <a href="https://api.thedogapi.com/v1/images/search?limit=10">the dog images</a>.
-- **thecatapi**: is an api that have bunch of cat information and images these are the links we used to get the dog info and img's <a href="https://api.thecatapi.com/v1/breeds">thedoginfo</a> <a href="https://api.thecatapi.com/v1/images/search?limit=10">the dog images</a>.
+- **thecatapi**: is an api that have bunch of cat information and images these are the links we used to get the dog info and img's <a target="_blank" href="https://api.thecatapi.com/v1/breeds">thedoginfo</a> <a href="https://api.thecatapi.com/v1/images/search?limit=10">the dog images</a>.

 ## Installation